ngageoint/hootenanny-ui/CONTRIBUTING.md

-You can check your translations in the [master deployment](http://preview.ideditor.com/master/) (http://preview.ideditor.com/master/), which is updated every 10 minutes with the latest code and translation strings.
+You can check your translations in the [master deployment](http://preview.ideditor.com/master/) (http://preview.ideditor.com/master/), which is updated every 10 minutes with the latest code and translations strings.

 [iD translation project on Transifex](https://www.transifex.com/projects/p/id-editor/)

-To get notifications when translation source files change, click **Watch project** button near the bottom of the project page.
+To get notifications when translations source files change, click **Watch project** button near the bottom of the project page.
 You can edit your [notification settings](https://www.transifex.com/user/settings/notices/) if you're getting too many notifications.